ngrq123/ngrq123.github.io/index.md

 # Hi, I am Rui Qin Ng!

-Currently a final year undergraduate majoring in Information Systems and Analytics (Operational).
+A graduate with a Bachelor in Science (Information Systems) with Information Systems and Operations Analytics majors.

 My interests are in software engineering and data analytics, which are the areas that I am looking for in a job.
 I am interested to be part of an organisation that provides useable and impactful solutions.